sophieehill/personal-website/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Teaching with Shiny"
+title = "Shiny apps"
-subtitle = ""
+subtitle = "Interactive apps built in R with Shiny"

 [content]
   # Page type to display.
 E.g. project.